Senior Management Team

 He has been published in several professional journals and received the 1995 Hospital Association of Pennsylvania Achievement Award for “Partnering for Customer Service.”
 He is a member of the American College of Healthcare Executives and the Florida Organization of Nurse Executives.
 Mr. Galdieri is also chairman of the board of directors for the Dunedin Chamber of Commerce.

-Chief Operating Officer, Morton Plant North Bay Hospital
+President, Morton Plant North Bay Hospital

 Lisa Johnson, RN

 Vice President of Patient Services, Morton Plant Mease Health Care